France-Data-Reseau/fdr-france-data-reseau/README.md

 - macros :
   - setup (create_role_schemas, create_user),
   - union (of imported sources), conversion (from_csv, to_<type>.sql) and its UDFs, compute generic fields,
+  - generic commune linking, identity dedupe
+  - create_views_per_data_owner (not used)
-  - and dedupe, UDFs, FDR schemas...
+  - and UDFs, FDR schemas...
 - scripts/ : import.py, publish.py (see there)